Orillusion/orillusion-web/docs/guide/core/object.md

 ```

 ## Get Child Node
-Using [getChildByIndex](/api/classes/Object3D#getChildByIndex) method, you can get the child node by the order of the child node hierarchy
+Using [getChildByIndex](/api/classes/Object3D#getChildByIndex) method, you can get the child node by the order of the child node hierarchy.
-Using [getChildByName](/api/classes/Object3D#getChildByName) method, you can get the child node by the name of the child node
+Using [getChildByName](/api/classes/Object3D#getChildByName) method, you can get the child node by the name of the child node.

 ## Traverse all child nodes
 Using [forChild](/api/classes/Object3D#forChild) method, you can traverse all child nodes under the current node, including the child nodes of the child nodes, and complete the specific operation through the callback function.